 A freshly ground pepper is completely different from the pepper that you buy already ground.
 It adds aroma and a greater visual appeal.
 How food smells and looks is just as important for our digestion as how it tastes.
 So we highly recommend that you invest in a pepper mill.
 Save your wrists, though, and get an electric one that uses AA batteries, see below.

-We also have a manual spice grinder from Microplane.
+We also have two manual spice grinders from Microplane.
 It can be used for grinding peppers, cinnamon and nutmeg.
-We use it for nutmeg.
+We use ours for nutmeg and cinnamon.
 It's an optional piece of equipment and it is on the pricey side.
-We love it because it makes it quick and easy to grind nutmeg.
+We love it because it makes it quick and easy to grind nutmeg and cinnamon for garnish.
 Unlike a fine grater it grinds the entire thing and there is no need for cleanup.
 If you bake a lot using nutmeg, it's a very handy tool to have.

 Pots & Pans

 Three saucepans we have are nested to save space.
 They have a detachable handle.
 We use these saucepans as mixing bowls as well.
 They are extremely handy when you mix something and then you need to heat it up.
-The large pot we use primarily for boiling food and making pasta and spaghetti dishes.
-We use a non-stick pan for frying and sauteing food.
+The deep 4L pot we use primarily for soups and boiling pasta.
+We use a cast iron frying pan for frying and sauteing food.
+Any regular frying pan will do, whether you prefer stainless steel or non-stick.
+Ours also doubles as a casserole dish for smaller meals.
+We use a large cast iron casserole dish for larger dishes and a cast iron pot for cooking rice, quinoa and oats.
+It's very versatile.

 a) large saucepan